McLeod Russel India Ltd

 Improved cash flow

-LS Nav now updates the data at all the tea estates and head office.
+LS Retail software now updates the data at all the tea estates and head office.
 “We maintain our entire operations in a single, central database.
 It allows us to track individual transactions and manage daily operations, maximizing business value,” says Debashis Lahiri, Lead Manager Estate IT.

 Previously, the company had to maintain a large inventory, as they had no visibility into consumption.
-With LS Nav, they can keep inventory to a minimum, and still ensure availability of stock.
+With the LS Retail software solution, they can keep inventory to a minimum, and still ensure availability of stock.
 Employees at the tea gardens can now send and receive inventory between gardens, which was not possible with the previous systems.

 Better control with business insights

 The company now has an overview of its key data in real time data.
 Management has better control on operations, as issues that arise are instantly flagged and fixed.
-The company can use LS Nav’s performance reports to take quick and effective business decisions.
+The company can use LS Retail software's performance reports to take quick and effective business decisions.

 Simplified payroll management

-With LS Nav, estate managers can quickly process payrolls on time for the circa 2.500 workers at each tea garden, even in absence of internet connection.
+With the LS Retail software solution, estate managers can quickly process payrolls on time for the circa 2.500 workers at each tea garden, even in absence of internet connection.
 “Each tea estate runs as a business unit.
-Data synchronizes with the head office where it is then consolidated
+Data synchronizes with the head office where it is then consolidated,” says Debashis.